cewing/codefellows_f2_python/resources/UW_IntroClass/class06/presentation-week-06.rst

-And you can call it:
+And you can call it:}

 ::